 You lose the trust you’ve built with the client and lose out financially because they could stop hiring you.

 The solution is not to rely on anyone for access to the internet – it’s your livelihood, your responsibility, so make sure you have at least one backup – purchase a MiFi device that is unlocked to all networks and buy a local sim card with a sufficient amount of data for you to work.

 Travel can be exhausting with the issues thrown at you as you move from one place to the next.
 Combine that with working 8, 9, or 10 hours a day, and you could be burnt out within a few months of working remotely.
 You’re working in isolation, so looking after your mental health is essential.

-When you start being a remote worker, you will want to visit everywhere and travel every couple of days or weeks.
+When you start being a remote worker, you will want to visit everywhere and travel every few days or weeks.

 You’ll find out quickly that this is not sustainable.
-Instead, the best solution is to spend two to four weeks in a place and have days where you unwind and particulate in activities that you’re passionate about.
+Instead, the best solution is to spend two to four weeks in a place and have days to unwind and participate in activities you’re passionate about.

 Health and wellbeing

 When working remotely in countries abroad, you stand a higher chance of contracting Dengue fever, Malaria, and other diseases.
 Then, there’s an increased risk of food poisoning and other illnesses you can get as you consume food and travel from one place to the next.

 The last thing you want is to spend time in a hospital in a foreign country where they do not speak English, and while you are recovering, the treatment cost is increasing hour by hour.